 labor camps in the vicinity -- numbering around 1,000 Jews -- were murdered at the Majdanek camp.

-of the 17th century and located at Partyzantow Street.
+century and located at Partyzantow Street.
 The last burial took place in 1941.
-During
+During the Holocaust, the

 Please donate to the Jewish Records Index - Poland translation of Zamosc records.